rarimo/unforgettable-docs/docs/sdk/api/recovery-factors.md

 - Users choose what works best for them

 **Cons:**
-- Slightly more complex UI
+- Slightly more complex UX
 - Users may choose weak factors

 ---